 The Kasa Smart Power Strip is a cost-effective choice for anyone looking for a bit of extra flexibility and control in their smart home setup.

 Price: $129.99 at Best Buy

 Used for: Home protection

-Compatible With: Amazon Alexa, Apple HomeKit, Google Assistant, IFTTT (If This Then That), Samsung SmartThings
+Compatible with: Amazon Alexa, Apple HomeKit, Google Assistant, IFTTT, Samsung SmartThings

-The Arlo Essential Spotlight camera plays nicely with voice commands from Alexa and Google Assistant, and can work in tandem with smart lights and smart locks when placed in a routine with the IFTTT application.
+The Arlo Essential Spotlight camera plays nicely with voice commands from Alexa and Google Assistant and can work in tandem with smart lights and smart locks when placed in a routine with the IFTTT application.
 You’ll need to download the Arlo app to get things started.
-Like most security cameras in the industry, the camera does come with additional subscription fees for features that you’ll definitely want and need, such as watching recorded videos and other more advanced options.
-If the investment is outside your comfort zone, cheaper alternatives like the Wyze v3 camera are also worth your consideration and time.
+Like most security cameras in the industry, the camera comes with additional subscription fees for features that you’ll definitely want, such as watching recorded videos and other more advanced options.
+If the investment is outside your comfort zone, cheaper alternatives like the Wyze v3 camera are also worth a look.

 Price: $99.99 at Best Buy